 When all data has been filled in into the PPF calculator, click on “Submit” and instantly results will be shown beside the calculator.

-As of FY 2020-21, the PPF interest rate is 7.1% p.a.
+As of FY January to March 2023 quarter, the PPF interest rate is 7.1% p.a.
 Moreover, the applicable interest rate for the Public Provident Fund is decided by India's Ministry of Finance, and it is liable to change it every quarter.
 Use Fintra's calculator to obtain PPF returns based on varying interest rates.

 What are the PPF Calculation Formula & Basic Rules?